Optimizing Large Model Training through Overlapped Activation Recomputation

 \textbf{Our work.} The aforementioned three findings motivate us to propose a new recomputation framework.
 Our design goals are (1) overlapping recomputation with communication to minimize recomputation overhead, (2) optimizing GPU memory utilization by selectively storing tensors in memory to prevent unnecessary recomputation, (3) achieving load balancing across pipeline stages.
-To achieve these goals, we introduce two algorithms to determine recomputation scheduling policy considering which tensor should be recomputed, when they will be recomputed, how to overlap them with communication.
+To achieve these goals, we introduce two algorithms to determine recomputation scheduling policy considering which tensor should be recomputed, when they will be recomputed, and how to overlap them with communication.

-The first recomputation scheduling algorithm achieves a global optimum by searching the whole solution space.
-We named it OPT.
+The first algorithm achieves a global optimum by searching the whole solution space.
+We named it \opt{}.
 It is modeled as a mixed-integer linear program.
-While OPT provides an upper bound of training performance, it cannot be used for online scheduling for large models because its search time is exponentially increased with the model size (described in \S\ref{sec:optimal}).
+While \opt{} provides an upper bound of training performance, it cannot be used for scheduling for large models because its search time is exponentially increased with the model size (\S\ref{sec:optimal}).

-To solve this challenge, we design a heuristic-based recomputation scheduling algorithm (HEU) based on the observation that there are identical structures in large DNN models and local optimal scheduling policy obtained for one layer can be used for other layers with the same structure.
-The heuristic-based recomputation scheduling can be modeled as an integer linear program.
-Our results show that HEU has search time of seconds and achieves near-optimal performance.
-For achieving load balancing among pipeline stages, we design a greedy algorithm for model partitioning.
-None of the existing partitioning algorithm work in our scenario because they did not consider overlapping recomputation with communication in training pipelines.
-Our partitioning algorithm iteratively searches better results and terminates upon achieving the load balance.
+To solve this challenge, we design a heuristic-based recomputation scheduling algorithm (\heu{}) based on the observation that there are identical structures in large DNN models and local optimal scheduling policy obtained for one layer can be used for other layers with the same structure (\S\ref{sec:heuristic}). \heu{} can be modeled as an integer linear program.
+Our results show that \heu{} has search time of seconds and achieves near-optimal performance (\S\ref{eval:heu}).
+For achieving load balancing among pipeline stages, we design a greedy algorithm for model partitioning (\S\ref{sec:partition}).
+None of the existing partitioning algorithms work in our scenario because they do not consider overlapping recomputation with communication in training pipelines.
+Our partitioning algorithm iteratively searches for better results and terminates upon achieving load balance.